 Cardinal Muench Seminary, located in Fargo, North Dakota, was established in 1962 as a Catholic institution of higher education dedicated to the pursuit of truth with a view to the formation of future priests.
-The regional college seminary was administered by the Diocese of Fargo and closed in the summer of 2011.
+It is a regional college seminary administered by the Diocese of Fargo.

 Cardinal Muench Seminary seeks to form young men in the image of Christ the Good Shepherd and provides the necessary formation for seminarians on the college level in addition to the pre-theology requirements.
 By emphasizing the liberal arts and especially the tradition of perennial philosophy, Cardinal Muench Seminary seeks to impart a well-rounded university education which will serve as a solid foundation for the future study of theology.
 Founded in a conviction of the unity and beauty of truth, Cardinal Muench Seminary strives to form future priests in an atmosphere where faith and reason are fully engaged in a harmonious way.

 Cardinal Muench Seminary is named after Aloisius Joseph Cardinal Muench, bishop of the Fargo Diocese from 1935 to 1959.
 While serving as bishop, Cardinal Muench voiced a dream to begin a seminary for the training of priests.
 In 1946 following World War II, Cardinal Muench was called to Europe by the Pope Pius XII to be the Apostolic Visitator during the reconstruction of Germany.
 He was appointed Apostolic Nuncio in 1951, and was named a Cardinal by Pope John XXIII in 1959.
 He died in Rome on February 15, 1962.